CarolHall-NCSU-CBE/Serial-DMD-PRIME20/README.md

 - Requirement for data analysis: 1 empty directory to record data collected from using data analysis package - `analysis`

 #### Input Parameters:
-**input.txt**: Please follow the format to enter all parameters that are required for a simulation.
-The explanation for each parameters are also included in the file.
+- These are parameters that must be specified in **input.txt** file to run DMD/PRIME20 simulations.
+Please follow the format to enter all parameters that are required.
+Missing a parameter or incorrect format will cause error and simulation cannot be run.
+Explanation for each parameter is included in the file.

 Table 2: Paremeters for DMD/PRIME20 simulation
 |Parameter            | Description                                                              |
 |**pep1** and **pep2**| sequences of the peptides that are simulated.
 It must be in abbrevating alphabetical format (e.g. pep1=GVLYVGS).|